 For many couples struggling with infertility, the problem begins with that most fundamental of all fertility ingredients, the egg.
 It doesn't matter how healthy you are or how long you try.
-If you or your partner do not ovulate, a pregnancy is not possible.
+If you do not ovulate, a pregnancy is not possible.
 Even when ovulation does occur, but is only infrequent, your chances of a successful pregnancy are dramatically reduced.

 You can't know for sure that you're not ovulating without medical testing.
 Carefully monitoring your menstrual cycles, though, may tip you off to the problem.
-Some common symptoms include:

 A menstrual cycle during which you do not ovulate is called an anovulatory cycle.
 It's common to have such a cycle every now and again.
 Stress, illness, and random hormonal shifts may delay or eliminate ovulation.
 But if you frequently have anovulatory cycles, your odds of pregnancy are significantly reduced.
 And if you never ovulate, there is no possibility of pregnancy without medical intervention.
-Some common causes of anovulation include:

 Occasionally, your doctor may be able to induce ovulation by treating the underlying medical condition.
 Particularly if this condition undermines fertility or health in other ways, this may be the safest and most effective course of action.